Welcome to Sigfox Universities Challenge 2019!

 Through online selection we will select the best project in each country.
 Those will be nominated as Top Worldwide Projects and pass to the Phase 2.

-- 1 development kit of their choice (Arduino, Pycom, ST, Yadom) including free connectivity for one year*
+- 1 development kit of their choice in our selection (Arduino, Pycom, ST, Yadom) including free connectivity for one year*

 - 1 article on Sigfox's blog to present all Top Projects, shared on Sigfox social media